-Construction contracts are an agreement between an employer and employee with expectations on how a project will be completed.
+Construction contracts are an agreement between a Contractor and Subcontractor with expectations on how a project will be completed.
 This includes timing, materials, layouts, and working conditions.
-Unfortunately, construction projects don’t always go as planned, which could lead to a “breach of contract” lawsuit between the employer and employee.
+Unfortunately, construction projects don’t always go as planned, which can often lead to a “breach of contract” lawsuit between the Contractor and Subcontractor.

 Types of Breaches

 Under Maryland law, there are three main ways a breach of contract can happen:

 One party failed to perform a task they were expected to do.

 This may be regarding using materials not up to the standards of the contract, failing to meet completion deadlines, or not following the predetermined plan for the project.
 The failure of a single party in a construction project can affect the entire plan.

 One party made it impossible for the other to perform.

 This can refer to working conditions or legal conditions.
 If contractors were unable to do their job because they feared for their safety or the employer had failed to get the necessary permits, the contractors can file a suit for breach of contract.